isabelmarx/isabelmarx/README.md

 <br>

-- 🤖 I'm interested in Machine Learning, Voice Processing and MLOps.
+- 🤖 I'm interested in Neuroscience, Machine Learning, Voice Processing and MLOps.
-- 🏫 Currently finishing my Electrical Engineering studies in the University of Chile, hopeing to apply for a master's in Data Science soon.
+- 🏫 Currently finishing my Electrical Engineering studies in the University of Chile, hoping to apply for a master's in Data Science soon.
 - 👩‍💻 My internship this summer working for Cenia was really fun!
 - 🛸 I did my first internship at a drones company in Berlin, Germnay.
 - 👩‍🏫 I'm a volunteer at Niñas Pro, teaching programming classes to girls ages 10 to 18.
 - 🐶 I've volunteered caring for, vaccinating and sterilizing street dogs and cats, at Abandonados Parque O'Higgins.
-- 🐮 Be it personally or online, I spend a lot of my free time doing Animal Rights Activism, specially for those animals exploited in the agricultural system.
+- 🐮 Be it personally or online, I spend a lot of my free time doing Animal Rights Activism, specially for those animals exploited in the agricultural industry.
 - 🥦 I've been vegan for 7 years.
 - 👩‍🍳 I like to cook and particularly bake.
 I love sweets!
 - 🪲 Recently, I've developed a new-found love for insects.
 I hope to learn more about Entomology in the future.